charlesmarseille/cosqm_website/install_readme.txt

+###----------------------------
-###Install instructions to setup environment for flask website.
-Cosqm data is read from the PI server which uploads steadily the data #of cosqms are the globe.
-Some data is corrupted and is neglected in the final form of the code.
-This serves as a simple data viewer #for debug purposes if anything goes wrong with the instruments.
-When the network expands, the additionnal stations will be added to #the website for viewing.
+#Install instructions to setup environment for flask website.
+#Cosqm data is read from the PI server which uploads steadily the data of cosqms are the globe.
-###
+#Some data is corrupted and is neglected in the final form of the code.
+#This serves as a simple data viewer for debug purposes if anything goes wrong with the instruments.
+#When the network expands, the additional stations will be added to #the website for viewing.
+###----------------------------

 #(mainly following https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps with tweaks,
 #perks and special calls (virtualenv selection from .wsgi file) to activate functions.
 Note that the absolute and relative paths are